aedoardo1990/2nd_Project/README.md

 ### Code used

 - Inspiration for the memory card game - [Memory Card Game of Kathrin Ddggxh](https://github.com/Kathrin-ddggxh/CI-PP2_memory-card-game/tree/main)
-- Inspiration for the design of the website - [Offical Formula1 Website](https://www.formula1.com/en.html)
+- Inspiration for the design of the website - [Official Formula1 Website](https://www.formula1.com/en.html)
 - Transmitting player photo from form to div with class="card-driver" in HTML - line 9 of script.js file - [Stack overflow](https://stackoverflow.com/)
 - Creation of timer - line 22 of script.js file - [Stack overflow](https://stackoverflow.com/)
 - Toggle Play to switch on/off the F1 anthem - line 53 of script.js file - [Stack overflow](https://stackoverflow.com/)